rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

   -a $API_SERVER_IP
 ```

-*  Optional (good for initial testing): Adjust default TTL from 1 hour (choose an appropriate value, here 5 mins is used)
+*  Optional (good for initial testing): Adjust default TTL from 1 hour (choose an appropriate value, here 5 mins is used):

 ```
 az network dns record-set a update \
   -g $AZR_DNS_RESOURCE_GROUP \